 10.3.5.3 AP or PCP association receipt procedures

 n) If RSNA establishment is required, and FILS authentication was not used, the SME shall attempt a 4-way handshake.
-Upon a successful completion of a 4-way handshake, the SME shall enable protection by generating an MLME-SETPROTECTION.request(Rx_Tx) primitive [need to add to 10.3.4.2/3 auth for FILS?].
-Upon receipt of the MLME-SETPROTECTION.request(Rx_Tx), the MLME shall set the state for the STA to State 4.
+Upon a successful completion of athe 4-way handshake, the SME shall enable protection by generating an MLME-SETPROTECTION.request(Rx_Tx) primitive.
+If FILS authentication was used, the SME shall enable protection by generating an MLME-SETPROTECTION.request(Rx_Tx) primitive.
+In either case, Uupon receipt of the MLME-SETPROTECTION.request(Rx_Tx), the MLME shall set the state for the STA to State 4.

 10.3.5.4 Non-AP and non-PCP STA reassociation initiation procedures

 f) If an MLME-REASSOCIATE.confirm primitive is received with a ResultCode of SUCCESS, and RSNA is required, and FILS authentication was not used, and the STA is in State 3, then the SME shall perform a 4-way handshake to establish an RSNA.
-As a part of a successful 4-way handshake, the SME shall enable protection by generation an MLME-SETPROTECTION.request(Rx_Tx) primitive [need to add to 10.3.4.2/3 auth for FILS?].
+As a part of a successful 4-way handshake, the SME shall enable protection by generatingon an MLME-SETPROTECTION.request(Rx_Tx) primitive.
+If an MLME-REASSOCIATE.confirm primitive is received with a ResultCode of SUCCESS, and FILS authentication was used, and the STA is in State 3, then the SME shall enable protection by generating an MLME-SETPROTECTION.request(Rx_Tx) primitive.

 10.3.5.5 AP or PCP reassociation receipt procedures

 o) If RSNA establishment is required and FT and FILS are is not in use, the SME shall attempt a 4-way handshake.
-Upon a successful completion of a 4-way handshake, the SME shall enable protection by generating an MLME-SETPROTECTION.request(Rx_Tx) primitive [need to add to 10.3.4.2/3 auth for FILS?].
-Upon receipt of the MLME-SETPROTECTION.request(Rx_Tx), the MLME shall set the state for the STA to State 4.
+Upon a successful completion of athe 4-way handshake, the SME shall enable protection by generating an MLME-SETPROTECTION.request(Rx_Tx) primitive.
+If FILS authentication was used, the SME shall enable protection by generating an MLME-SETPROTECTION.request(Rx_Tx) primitive.
+In either case, Uupon receipt of the MLME-SETPROTECTION.request(Rx_Tx), the MLME shall set the state for the STA to State 4.

 11.4.4.4 BIP replay protection